yazhsab/QLLM-New/README.md

 ## Examples

-The `examples` directory contains several examples demonstrating how to use the Quantum LLM:
+The `examples` directory contains several examples demonstrating how to use the Qynthra:

-- `basic_qllm_example.py`: Basic usage of the Quantum LLM components
+- `basic_qllm_example.py`: Basic usage of the Qynthra components
 - `quantum_advantage_demo.py`: Demonstration of potential quantum advantage
 - `multimodal_qllm_example.py`: Example of using the multimodal capabilities with text, images, and audio